 The attraction of Ireland as a business location can be attributed to the positive approach of successive Irish governments to the promotion of inward investment, its membership of the European Union (EU), a very favourable corporation tax rate and a skilled and flexible labour pool.
 It is the combination of these and other factors, which make Ireland such a strong location for foreign direct investment.

-In light of the UK’s vote in June 2016 to leave the EU, Ireland’s position as an English-speaking gateway to one of the world’s largest markets will be even more significant than in the past.
+Given that the UK left the EU on 1 January 2020 and the transition period, which allows the UK to stay in the customs union and single market, expires on 31 December 2020 and cannot be extended, Ireland’s position as an English-speaking gateway to one of the world’s largest markets is becoming even more significant than in the past.
 Already, some entities have moved, and others are expected to move, some or all of their operations or business lines from the UK to Ireland in order to retain access to the European market.
-The UK’s vote to leave has no impact on Ireland’s status as a full EU Member State, and the Irish government is committed to Ireland’s continued membership of the EU.
+The UK’s vote to leave has no impact on Ireland’s status as a full EU Member

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.